 Each year, the colour is decided through a meticulous process of lifestyle and industry trends.
 The Institute combs the world looking for colour influences in the entertainment industry, film production, art collections, artists, fashion, design, travel, lifestyle, technology, social media and socioeconomic conditions.

-Interestingly, the Institute has gone full circle, as the very first Pantone colour of the year selected in 1999 was another shade of blue: cerulean.
-At the time, as the Year 2000 loomed, it was widely thought that a coding glitch was going to crash computer systems on a worldwide scale, unlocking prison gates and dropping planes from the sky.
+The Institute has gone full circle, as the very first Pantone colour of the year selected in 1999 was another shade of blue: cerulean.
+It came from an end-of-the-world mentality, as the Year 2000 loomed.
+It was widely thought that a coding glitch was going to crash computer systems on a worldwide scale, unlocking prison gates and dropping planes from the sky.

 Pantone said this year it recognised a similar global anxiety of instability due to climate change, humanitarian crises, political corruption and exponential technological advancement, and classic blue offers the reassurance and confidence people yearn for in uncertain times.